travelster/DBGallery/AI/ai-descriptions.md

 <p style="margin-left: 5%;"><img style="border: 1px solid grey;" width="100%" src="https://cdn.dbgallery.cloud/Download.aspx?id=411513&public=2/ai-descriptions-2&1273070938" alt="AI descriptions main menu button"/></p>

-## Setting your own custom prompts
-1: That default prompt is set by a system administrator, and would look something like the following:
+That default prompt is set by a system administrator, and would look something like the following:
 <p style="margin-left: 5%;">“Analyze this image and provide a detailed, context-aware description.
 Identify key objects, people, scenes, and any significant activities.
 If applicable, describe the mood, colors, and overall composition.
 If the image contains branding, logos, or text, mention those as well.
 Ensure the description is useful for cataloging and retrieval in a digital asset management system.
 Keep it concise yet informative.”</p>

+## Setting your own custom prompts
+Prompts can complex and creative, providing exceptionally valuable output descriptions.

-2: To use a one-time custom prompt, select any number of images and provide a custom prompt just for those images.
+To use a one-time custom prompt, select any number of images and provide a custom prompt just for those images.
 This works well when images have special attributes which could benefit from special instructions (I.e. the custom prompt).
 <p style="margin-left: 5%;"><img style="border: 1px solid grey;" width="100%" src="https://cdn.dbgallery.cloud/Download.aspx?id=419606&public=2/custom-prompt-from-main-menu&" alt="Custom prompt menu for AI-generated descriptions"/></p>
 <p style="margin-left: 5%;"><img style="border: 1px solid grey;" width="100%" src="https://cdn.dbgallery.cloud/Download.aspx?id=419939&public=2/custom-prompt-popup-with-gallery-background&" alt="Custom prompt popup for AI-generated descriptions"/></p>